-SECTION 301 - Tribal gaming authorized.
-The Council hereby authorizes the Tribe to offer all forms or methods of gaming which are lawful, or which may become lawful, under the Act or other applicable federal law, including internet gaming.
+Section 301 - Tribal Gaming Authorized.
+The Business Council hereby authorizes the Tribe to offer all forms or methods of gaming which are lawful, or which may become lawful, under the Act or other applicable federal law, including internet gaming.

-SECTION 302 - Tribe to be sole gaming proprietor.
-The Tribe,

-rather than individual Arapaho tribal members or others within the jurisdiction of the Tribe, shall have the sole proprietary interest in and responsibility for the conduct of any tribal class II or III gaming activity provided, however, that the Agency may promulgate regulations which permit occasional community games operated by volunteers for limited purposes and prizes.
-This provision shall not preclude the Tribe from entering into a lawful management contract under 25 U.S.C. § 2711.
+Section 302 - Tribe to be Sole Gaming Proprietor.
+The Tribe, rather than individual Arapaho tribal members or others within the jurisdiction of the Tribe, shall have the sole proprietary interest in and responsibility for the conduct of any tribal class II or III gaming activity; provided, however, that the Agency may promulgate regulations which permit occasional community games operated by volunteers for limited purposes and prizes.
+This provision shall not preclude the Tribe from entering into a lawful management contract under 25 U.S.C. §2711.

-SECTION 303 - Separate license for each location.
-The Tribe shall issue a separate license to each place, facility, or location where class II or III gaming will be allowed.
+Section 303 - Separate License for Each Location.
+The Tribe shall issue a separate facility license to each place, facility or location where class II or III gaming will be allowed.

-SECTION 304 - Council obligations.
-The Council is authorized and obligated to ensure competent gaming management and regulation by the Tribe.
-When evaluating resolutions by other entities of the Tribe regarding gaming, the Council shall consider the source and intent of such resolutions; complexity of gaming management and tribal/federal regulation; need for gaming revenue for tribal operations and regulation; profitability of gaming operations; legal obligations to lenders, vendors and employees; proper gaming management principles; continuity, leadership and reputation of Northern Arapaho gaming; process and expertise of the entity which adopted the resolution; requirements of tribal and federal law; and the Tribe's unique relationship with the United States regarding gaming.
+Section 304 - Business Council Obligations.
+The Business Council is authorized and obligated to ensure competent gaming management and regulation by the Tribe.
+When evaluating resolutions by other entities of the Tribe regarding gaming, the Business Council shall consider the source and intent of such resolutions; complexity of gaming management and tribal/federal regulation; need for gaming revenue for tribal operations and regulation; profitability of gaming operations; legal obligations to lenders, vendors and employees; proper gaming management principles; continuity, leadership and reputation of Northern Arapaho gaming; process and expertise of the entity which adopted the resolution; requirements of tribal and federal law; and the Tribe's unique relationship with the United States regarding gaming.

-SECTION 305 - Compliance with law; inclusion of Secretarial Procedures.
+Section 305 - Compliance with Law; Inclusion of Secretarial Procedures.

-(a) Applicable law.
-All tribal class II and III gaming operations shall be conducted in accordance with the Act, the Commission's regulations, other federal law, tribal law (including joint-tribal and Arapaho law, this Code, and all regulations and orders of the Northern Arapaho Gaming Agency established under chapter 4 of this Code), and any Secretarial procedures.
-This Code shall be construed in a manner which conforms to applicable law.

-(b) Incorporation of Secretarial Procedures.
-Upon approval of Secretarial procedures, they shall be incorporated into this Code.
-In the event of any inconsistencies between the procedures and any provision of this Code, the procedures shall govern.
+- (a) Applicable Law.
+All tribal class II and III gaming operations shall be conducted in accordance with the Act, the Commission's regulations, other federal law, tribal law (including this Code and all regulations and orders of the Northern Arapaho Gaming Agency established under Chapter 4 of this Code), and any Secretarial Procedures.
+This Code shall be construed in a manner which conforms to applicable law. - (b) Incorporation of Secretarial Procedures.
+Secretarial Procedures now in effect or hereafter amended shall be incorporated into this Code.
+In the event of any inconsistencies between the procedures and any provision of this Code, the Procedures shall govern.

 Section 306 - Gaming Task Force.
-The Council hereby establishes the Northern Arapaho Gaming Task Force, which shall consist of at least two members of the Council, the Chairman or other representative of the Northern Arapaho Gaming Agency, the Regulator, the Chief Executive and Chief Financial Officers of the Tribe's gaming facility, lead legal counsel for the Tribe and such other persons as the Council may invite.
-The Task Force shall meet on a regular basis to coordinate and discuss issues regarding gaming management, regulation, compliance, and policies.
-The Task Force shall provide information and recommendations to the Council designed to maintain compliance with applicable law, maximize gaming revenue, and enhance gaming operations and public confidence in gaming operated by the Northern Arapaho Tribe.
+The Business Council hereby establishes the Northern Arapaho Gaming Task Force, which shall consist of at least two (2) members of the Business Council, the chairman and other members of the Northern Arapaho Gaming Agency, the Regulator, the chief executive and chief financial officers of the Tribe's gaming facility, lead legal counsel for the Tribe, and such other persons as the Business Council may invite.
+The Task Force shall meet on a regular basis to coordinate and discuss issues regarding gaming management, regulation, compliance and policies.
+The Task Force shall provide information and recommendations to the Business Council designed to maintain compliance with applicable law, maximize gaming revenue, and enhance gaming operations and public confidence in gaming operated by the Tribe.